philomorphism/philomorphism.github.io/wiki/wiki/Computability Theory of Closed Timelike Curves.md

 problem 1: long computation?
 problem 2: [[grandfather paradox]] (this is not a paradox, everything is consistent)

-[[Quantum mechanics near closed timelike lines]] proposes that if CTC exists we should think of it as a region of [[space-time]] where nature is forced to find a fixed point for whatever the evolution operators is acting there.
+[[Quantum mechanics near closed timelike lines]] proposes that if CTC exists we should think of it as a region of [[spacetime]] where nature is forced to find a fixed point for whatever the evolution operators is acting there.

 multiple fixed point could exist! e.g. grandfather anti-paradox: back in time, introduce young grandfather to young grandmother.